scheinerman/Mods.jl/README.md

 ### New in 2.2.3

 The values of `Mod` numbers are held in 64-bit integers.
-If the moduli and values are large enough, integer arithmetic might overlow and yield incorrect results.
+If the moduli and values are large enough, integer arithmetic might overflow and yield incorrect results.
 To deal with this, integer values are expanded to 128 bits in order to ensure correctness, and then reduced by the modulus.